01-edu/public/docs/setup/README.md

     - Using the Windows Subsystem for Linux

 This document focuses on the latest method : "Windows Subsystem for Linux".
+If you want to do it differently, ensure you still do the [Configure tools](#configure-tools) part.

 ## Install Windows 10

-Skip this part if Windows 10 is up-to-date.
+[Skip this part](#install-a-web-browser) if Windows 10 is up-to-date.

 ### Download